pgm-jandeschacht/Webshop/README.md

-# @Work2 : Final Project: Webshop Enjine
+# Webshop Enjin

+This is my first major group project.
+I did most of the front end and my partner did most of the back end.

+**Technologies used:** Babel, Chalk, Cors, Dotenv, Express, Faker, Mapbox, Nunjucks, Javascript, Passport, Sequelize, Swagger, Esline, Nodemon, Sass, SCSS and CSS

 ## Assignment
 As our final assignment for @Work 2, we created an original self-made deisgn for a webshop.
 This webshop needed to have products and categories for a self chosen audience.

 ## Approach
-We chose to sell cars in our own webshop **Enjine**.
+We chose to sell cars in our own webshop **Enjin**.
 The overview page would have 2 categories, 'Bodywork' and 'Brands'. going to the cars-overview would group them by this category.
 'Car' being our main product while still having a lot of properties.
 All examples can be found in the API documentation.

 ## Start up server
 If you would wan to re-seed the database, remove the database file at: **/server/data/database.sqlite3**.